Saving Grains 301 GmbH

 The Project

 Over 200 million smallholder farmers in Africa sell their grain at dumping prices mostly during the harvest.
 High crop losses due to insect damage and improper storage further worsen their economic situation.
-Saving Grains addresses both of these issues with a practical and comprehensive approach.
+Saving Grains addresses both issues with a practical and comprehensive approach.
 Firstly, they offer hermetically sealed transparent grain bags with integrated sensors.
-This improves storability and therefore not only allows the grain to be sold at a more attractive time, but also enables quality control and traceability.
+This eliminates food losses and allows the grain to be sold at a more attractive time.
 The second component of the award-winning approach is an app.
-This gives connected traders, known as aggregators, direct access to industrial buyers.
-This allows significantly better revenues to be achieved.
-By allowing small farmers to participate in the increase in revenue, their income also increases by up to 50 percent.
+The app automates and records grain transactions and the pay-out of profit shares.
+When supplying the food industry the app-data provides traceability to the food and feed industry enabling better quality and supply chain management.
+Small holder farmers participate in the value creation through a profit-share allowing profit increases by an average of 50 percent.
 Training to improve grain storage and quality assurance and the provision of financing are flanking components of this holistic solution, from which women in particular benefit.

 How the prize money is used